Xue-Su/Xue-Su.github.io/_pages/about.md

 My PhD research is focused on lunar science where I develop and employ novel experimental techniques to analyze various Apollo lunar samples originated from both surface and interior of the Moon and use computational simulations to unfold the stories behind the analyzed data.
 My PhD thesis specifically aims to improve the understanding of 1) the abundance of volatiles (especitially water) in the lunar mantle by using lunar mineral-hosted melt inclusions and 2) the behaviors of volatile elements during lunar fire-fountain eruptions by studying lunar volcanic glass beads.

+P.S.
+Here is how to pronounce my Chinese name: [name coach](https://name-coach.com/xue-su).
+You can also call me Snow (my English name) ^v^

 Contact